alchemz/ARL_Training/Speech/README.md

-easily set up voice command with Unity(Windows only)
+- easily set up voice command with Unity(Windows only)
+- use keyword, phrase command